Shivers (The Boys Next Door song): Other cover versions

 Since its original release, "Shivers" has been covered by several artists.
 A live version recorded in Melbourne in 1982 by the Big Bang Combo was issued on volume 13 of the cassette magazine Fast Forward in October of that year.
 Musician and actress Marie Hoy performed the song in the 1986 independent film Dogs in Space; it appeared on the film's supporting soundtrack released in February 1987 on Chase Records.

 In 1996, Nick Cave performed guest vocals with Israeli singer-songwriter Inbal Perlmuter on a version of "Shivers" released by her band Ha-Mechashefot (The Witches) on their covers album, Undercover.
-Against Me! frontwoman Laura Jane Grace performed "Shivers" on her 2013 acoustic mini-tour.